eloquenza/VisHub/application/architecture-design-misc.md

 CSS is mostly handled via CSS modules or, if needed, directly via D3 selections for the visualizations.

 This enables the code to be mostly free of CSS declarations.

+## Lessons learned

+While I liked that I had access to types due to Typescript, I feel like most examples for d3 only work because they modify data inline (i.e. adding a property to an element) which made adapting examples rather hard.
+Further more, the types were not declared by the developer of d3 and I feel some types were declared in a rather confusing way that made this experience overall rather horrible.

+React might have been a bit overkill, but it helped me to develop this rather quickly due to not needing to handle any project setup or similar things.